inabikarilibrary/inalib/inapedia/players/french/mathiuze.md

 ## Style of Play

 Mathiuze follows a very standard style of Chain, as did most other Chainers of his generation.
+He often uses Roniejo, a signature character of his.

 ## Achievements